Dandelion Vineyards, `Lionheart of the Barossa` Shiraz

 Vinification

-In the first week of April, whole bunches of Shiraz were hand harvested before undergoing a gentle crush.
+In the third week of March, whole bunches of Shiraz were hand harvested before undergoing a gentle crush.
 Natural fermentation took place in open top fermenters for eight days where the must was hand plunged twice a day.
 Following this, the must underwent a careful basket pressing into some new, but predominantly older, French oak barriques to finish fermentation.
 Maturation took place in the same oak, lasting 18 months before bottling.

 Tasting Notes & Technical Details